clulab/ConceptAlignment/README.md

 #### Automatic preparation

-Run either `sbt dockerize` to include steps like testing or `sbt webapp/docker:publishLocal` if you know it's ready to go.
+Run either `sbt dockerize` to include steps like testing and scraping and indexing or `sbt webapp/docker:publishLocal` if you know it's ready to go.
 This automatic preparation does not include the credentials files, so those will need to be attached using a volume.

 #### Manual preparation